 It’s almost Christmas time and I don’t know about you but December has been flying by.
 I can’t believe how close we are to the end of the holiday season and New Year’s!
 While some of you bought all your Christmas presents at the stroke of midnight on the day after Thanksgiving, the rest of us are still scrambling for ideas.
 If you need a stand-out thoughtful Christmas present for someone with a sweet tooth, look no further than these homemade holiday barks.
 They are inexpensive to make, really impressive and a tasty holiday treat.
 You can pack them in inexpensive holiday tins and boxes.
-You can find these at Target on Commerce Way (look for the $1 section!) or at A.C.
-Moore.
+You can find these at on Commerce Way (look for the $1 section!) or at

 To make these you’ll need to set up a double boiler system to melt the chocolate.
 This means you need a large pot and a heat-resistant bowl that fits snuggly in the pot.
 Some boiling water in the pot will gently heat the chocolate in the bowl above.
 Make sure that the water doesn’t touch the bowl.
 If you're an expert at melting chocolate in the microwave, then by all means go ahead!
 These barks do take some time to make but the end result is glorious!